tgalarneau/bms/README.md

 For my system, I also use two Thornwave bluetooth battery monitors.
 One for the solar charge controller and the other for an inverter.
 These are much simpler only requiring a read request at (0x15) which returns the data for processing. (these are well made and fairly inexpensive shunt monitors)

 For Thornwave see https://github.com/mkjanke/ThornwavePy I have only modified it for cvs data, writing to Unix socket and leaving connection open for ongoing data.
-As I am using linux I am utilizing systemd services for the data collection, with automatic loading on startup and restarting if connection lost.
 The meters-socket.py is for the Thronwave meters.
 I also included a Grafana Thornwave dashboard json file that can be used as a template as seen below.

 *meters-sock.py -b CF:E5:F3:D1:9F:87 -i 30 -m solar*